stolostron/application-ui/README.md

    The script works in `zsh` or `bash` and requires `oc` and `jq`.

-   By default, the script sets the `hcmUiApiURL` variable to use the running ACM.
+   By default, the script sets the `hcmUiApiURL` variable to use the running OCM.
 To use local `console-api`, unset this variable.
    ```
    unset hcmUiApiUrl
    ```